allejo/allejo.io/_posts/2015-03-13-From-Underachiever-to-Uhm.md

 ---
 title: From Underachiever to Uhm...
 date: 2015-03-13 02:10:00
+categories:
-categories: rants
+  - rants
+tags:
-tags: college compsci
+  - college
-redirect_from:
-  - /blog/rants/2015/03/12/Underachiever.html
+  - compsci
 ---

 A really long time ago I posted that I was an underachiever and sorry to disappoint but I still am.
 Well...
 Sorta.
 Maybe.
 Mostly.